valeriangalliat/blog/README.md

 This will create a `dist` directory that is setup to track the `gh-pages` branch of this repository and contains the built site.

+## Development

+Use `make serve` to start a development server on port 8000.

+Use `make watch` to watch for changes on Markdown files and automatically run `make` to render the updated files.

+For convenience, run `make dev` which does both at the same time.

+## Lint

+Use `make lint` to lint (and fix) `index.md` and `posts.md`, making sure the titles and dates are consistent with that of the actual posts.

+Use `make lint-js` to lint the JavaScript code.

 ## Deploy

 After building: